-Praying always and watching—or overcoming—affect every facet of a Christian's life.
-Pat Higgins relates how deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's Luke 21:36 command.
+Deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's command to watch and pray always.

 Jesus remarks that our lips tell the tale our hearts try to hide.
 Using this proverb as a foundation, John Reid asks us to consider our prayers in a similar way.
 What do they tell God about us?

-Remember "Sticks and stones may break my bones, but words can never hurt me"?
-In most cases, this is a lie.
-The hurtful words that we speak can create scars that last longer than any physical scar that sticks and stones may cause.
-Christians need to learn to harness the power of the tongue.
+Our hurtful words can create scars that last longer than any physical scar that sticks and stones may cause.
+Christians must harness the power of the tongue.

 The United States of America suffered a savage blow yesterday, September 11, 2001, by an as-yet unknown terrorist group. ...

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.